evidentlyai/evidently/docs/book/evaluations/no_code_evals.md

 ![](../.gitbook/assets/cloud/nocode_column_mapping-min.png)

-If you have a timestamp column, map it as "DateTime" for more detailed plots showing how scores change over time.
+If you have a timestamp, map it as a "DateTime."
+You will get additional plots with score changes in time.

 {% hint style="info" %}
-**What is Column mapping?**.
-Understand how to map your dataset schema in the [Column Mapping](../input-data/column-mapping.md) docs section.
+**What is Column mapping?** Understand how to map your dataset schema in the [Column Mapping](../input-data/column-mapping.md) docs section.
 {% endhint %}

 # 5. Configure the evaluation

-Some evaluations (Classification, Regression, and Data Quality) run with default combination of Metrics: there is nothing to customize!
+Some evaluations (Classification, Regression, and Data Quality) run as is.
+Once you passed the data, hit "Run" to get your Report.

 {% hint style="info" %}
-**What is the Raw Data option?**.
-It keeps raw data points in plots like error time series.
-This is relevant for very small datasets: generally leave it off.
+**What is the Raw Data option?** It keeps raw data points in plots like error time series.
+This is relevant for small datasets: generally leave it off.
 {% endhint %}

-Text Evals require a bit more setup: you must first choose which column to evaluate and then methods and criteria to use.
-Broadly, you can choose between the following methods:
+Text Evals require a bit more setup.
+You must choose which column to evaluate and how.
+You can choose from the following methods:
 * **Model-based**: use built-in machine learning models, like sentiment analysis.
 * **Regular expressions**: check for specific words or patterns.
 * **Text stats**: measure stats like the number of symbols or sentences.
 * **LLM-based**: use external LLMs to evaluate your text data.

+Select specific checks one by one:
 ![](../.gitbook/assets/cloud/nocode_choose_evals-min.png)

-Each evaluation result is called a **Descriptor**: regardless of the method, you get a label or score for every evaluated text.
-You can pick multiple Descriptors at once.
-Some (like “Sentiment”) work out of the box, others may need a configuration.
+Each evaluation result is called a **Descriptor**.
+No matter the method, you’ll get a label or score for every evaluated text.
+Some, like “Sentiment,” work instantly, while others may need setup.

-## Descriptor examples
+## Examples

-Here are a few examples.

-***Include Words**.
-This Descriptor checks for the presence of listed vocabulary words and returns True or False.
-Set up the following parameters:
+**Include Words**.
+This Descriptor checks for listed words and returns "True" or "False."
+Set up these parameters:
 * Add a list of words.
 * Choose whether to check for “any” or “all” of the words present.
 * Set the **lemmatize** parameter to check for inflected and variant words automatically.